akshayjain-ds/loan_default_prediction/ReadMe.md

 2. see the relationship between input features and target variable

 ## Transformations and Feature Engineering
-1. Transfomed ['residence_history', 'credit_history'] features into months
+1. Transformed ['residence_history', 'credit_history'] features into number of months
-2. Applied target encodings on all categorical features
+2. Applied target encodings on all categorical features: ['credit_history', 'purpose',
+  'personal_status',
+  'other_debtors',
+  'property',
+  'installment_plan',
+  'housing',
+  'foreign_worker',
+  'job']
-3. Kept the remaining numerical features as it is
+3. Kept the remaining numerical features as it is: ['checking_balance', 'months_loan_duration',
+  'amount',
+  'savings_balance',
+  'employment_length_months',
+  'residence_history_months',
+  'installment_rate',
+  'age',
+  'existing_credits',
+  'dependents']

 ## Model
 1. Lot of missing values in numeric features, but tree based models like xgboost, catboost and lightgbm can handle it pretty well